IN THIS ARTICLE

 - Follow the instructions to create a new dataset.

 - Once at step 3.
 GCPs automation, select Upload file.

-- Browse the CSV file which contains the GCPs details and click Open.
+- Browse the CSV file which contains the GCPs' details and click Open.

 - The GCPs are imported.

-Define the following properties for the GCPs.
+Once the CSV file is uploaded, specify the additional properties for the GCPs.

 - Coordinate system: Drag and drop or browse the .prj file with the coordinate system definition (preferred) or use the search functionality by clicking I don't have a PRJ file.
 More information about coordinate system files in How to select the GCP coordinate system when working in the Cloud.